 Economics majors may earn a B.S. or B.A., while business economic majors may earn a B.B.A. degree.
 Completion of the B.A. degree requires demonstrated third-semester proficiency in a foreign language.
 Students who wish to earn a B.B.A. in business economics should consult the business section of the Grand Valley State University Undergraduate and Graduate Catalog.
-Majors earning a B.S. or B.A. must complete 30 hours of economics, including ECO 210, ECO 211, ECO 312, ECO 313, and ECO 495.
-All B.A. and B.S. economics majors are required to take STA 215 Introductory Applied Statistics and STA 216 Intermediate Applied Statistics, as degree requirements.
+Majors earning a B.S. or B.A. must complete 30 hours of economics, including ECO 210, ECO 211, ECO 300, ECO 312, ECO 313, and ECO 495.
+All B.A. and B.S. economics majors are required to take STA 215 - Introductory Applied Statistics as a degree requirement.
 In addition, students must take either PHI 103 - Logic, MTH 122 - College Algebra, MTH 125 - Survey of Calculus, or MTH 201 - Calculus I.

 Social studies group majors who choose an emphasis area in economics should make their economics course selections with the advice of an economics faculty member.

 The undergraduate honors emphasis in economics is for students pursuing a B.S., B.A., or B.B.A. degree in economics.
 Students must achieve a minimum 3.2 GPA in their economics courses and a 3.2 GPA overall to receive the honors emphasis designation.
 Courses cannot be taken on a credit/no-credit basis.
 Students are required to complete the following classes, with an honors section of either ECO 210, ECO 211, or both (honors-designated sections require good standing with the Meijer Honors College or a 3.5 GPA overall):